From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs

 Inspired by the previous result as well as Remark 5.110 in \cite{carmona2018probabilistic}, we now provide a kind of weak propagation of chaos estimate as well as an error estimate for the difference between the semigroup generated by the system of particles \eqref{SDE:particle:system} and the semigroup associated to its mean-field limit both living on $\pp$.
-Below, for all $t \ge 0$, we denote by $\mu_t$ the law of $X_t$. \begin{theorem} Assume that \A{HR} and \A{HE} hold.
-Let $\mathscr C^2_{b,\alpha}(\pp,\rr)$ be the set of functions $\phi : \pp \rightarrow \rr$ that admit two bounded continuous linear functional derivatives with supremum norm less than 1 and with $\alpha$-H\"older continuous linear functional derivatives, $\alpha$ in $(0,1]$.
-Then there exists a positive constant $C:=C(T,\A{HE},\A{HR}, \alpha)$ ($T\mapsto C(\A{HE},\A{HR},T, \alpha)$ being non-decreasing) such that for all $\phi \in \mathscr C^2_{b,\alpha}(\pp,\rr)$ we have
+Below, for all $t \ge 0$, we denote by $\mu_t$ the law of the solution $X_t$ of \eqref{SDE:MCKEAN}.